-In my day to day job working with Citrix technologies, many work colleagues I come across, ask me questions about Citrix, what it is, how it works and what issues can be solved by using it.
+In my day to day job working with Citrix technologies, many work colleagues I come across, ask me many questions about Citrix.
+They are intrigued in understanding what it is and how it works.

-The following FREE course shows exactly how Citrix works including diagrams and explanations designed for those who may never have heard of Citrix before.
+In the following FREE course, I will show how Citrix technologies like Virtual Apps works including diagrams and explanations designed for those who may never have heard of Citrix before.

 The word 'Citrix' has been collectively banded for a number different products over many years, but Citrix is actually the name of the multinational corporation which develops technology products associated with its name, such as such as Citrix Virtual Apps and Citrix Virtual Desktops.

 The full name of this corporation is Citrix Systems, which is head quartered in Florida, USA.
 Citrix Systems has grown rapidly from 1994 when it was created by Ed Iabucci.
 Ed is no longer part of the Citrix set up and has been superseded by Mark Templeton as CEO.

 Citrix is a company providing technology allowing remote access type functionality to applications and computer desktops.
 Citrix technology works by presenting information from one source to another using clever and sophisticated technologies.

 Citrix Systems develops several leading products which are used by many famous organisations worldwide.